openchange/docker/README.md

     * make mysql

-To create the images and run the containers for REST server and OpenChange server:
+To build from source and launch the REST server:

     * make restserver

+To build from source, provision and launch OpenChange server:

     * make openchange

-To provision samba and openchange

-    * make openchange-provision

-To compile in openchange container (`oc-openchange`):

-    * make openchange-build

-To run samba daemon, go to `oc-openchange` container:

-    > samba -d5 -i

-To compile the OpenChange Python bindings in `oc-restserver`
-container:

-    * make restserver-build

-To run the REST server, go to `oc-restserver` container and run:

-    > API_SERVER_SETTINGS=/etc/rest_server/settings.cfg python /openchange/python/mock/rest/api_server.py
+That should leave your system ready to connect to the OpenChange instance on the `oc-openchange` container

 Note
 ----